-Non-Hodgkin lymphoma in children is uncommon, and there are no widely recommended screening tests for this cancer.
+Non-Hodgkin lymphoma (NHL) in children is uncommon, and there are no widely recommended screening tests for this cancer.
 (Screening is testing for cancer in people without any symptoms.)
-Still, in some cases lymphoma can be found early.
+Still, in some cases NHL can be found early.

-The best way to find this cancer early is prompt attention to the possible signs and symptoms of this disease (see the section, “How is non-Hodgkin lymphoma diagnosed in children?”).
+The best way to find this cancer early is to be aware of the possible signs and symptoms of this disease and to take your child to the doctor if something concerns you.

-Careful, regular medical checkups are important for children, especially those who may be at increased risk of non-Hodgkin lymphoma, such as those who have certain inherited immune deficiencies, who are survivors of cancer treatment or an organ transplant, or who have an HIV infection.
-The development of lymphoma in these children is not common, but it is important for parents and doctors to know the possible symptoms and signs of lymphoma.
+Careful, regular medical checkups are important for children, especially those with known risk factors for NHL, such as those who have certain inherited immune deficiencies, who have had cancer treatment or an organ transplant, or who have an HIV infection.
+These children do not usually develop NHL, but it is important for parents and doctors to know the possible symptoms and signs of lymphoma.